OmniDB/doc/src/en/02_installation.md

 Press Ctrl+C to exit
 ```

+OmniDB will be accessible with any browser using the address displayed in the startup
+message.

 #### OmniDB with Oracle

 OmniDB app and server does not require any piece of additional software, as